nlinscott/websocket-multiplex/README.md

 At runtime, the library uses this order to assign short, arbitrary identifiers to the channel that are included at the beginning of all messages.
 This can be overridden with a custom implementation but by default uses each two letter combination of the alphabet (26 ^ 2 unique combinations).

-Clients will always receive an array of all identifiers upon connecting.
+Clients will always receive a JSON array of all identifiers upon connecting.
 This can be cached and referenced later.
 You can then associate client side functionality with an array index rather than having to know exactly what a channel is called or have to worry about passing around these unique identifiers.